Skip to main content

 Roch Castle, Pembrokeshire

 With a dominating position high on a rocky outcrop, a stay in Roch Castle provides renovated modern luxury within the walls of this 12th-century stronghold.
-The castle, built by the Norman knight Adam de Rupe, boasts 360 degree views of the Pembrokeshire coastline and surrounding countryside and offers bed and Welsh breakfast.
+However, it’s not just the interior but also the exterior views that make this one of the most beautiful castles in Wales.
+Built by the Norman knight Adam de Rupe, the castle boasts 360 degree views of the Pembrokeshire coastline and surrounding countryside and offers bed and Welsh breakfast.

 Photo by: Planet Wales